- Plesk for Linux

 example.com should be specified as the connection string in mail client preferences for SMTP/POP3/IMAP servers.

-NOTE : There is a single certificate for each of these services: SMTP, IMAP4, and POP3 over SSL.
+Note: There is a single certificate for each of these services: SMTP, IMAP, and POP3 over SSL.
 Multiple certificates cannot be used for multiple Plesk domains.
+The best chain recommended by Plesk is Postfix+Dovecot.

 /var/qmail/control/servercert.pem should include: